ironcarbon/js-foundation/README.md

 To write an efficient code, we have to be conscious to not have stack overflow or a memory leak and to manage that memory well.

+# Single Threaded
+* JS is a single threaded language which means that only one set of instructions is executed at a time.
+It does not do multiple things.
+Easy way to check that language is single threaded or not => Look how many call stack it has!
+* One call stack allow us a run code one at a time.
+We can not run functions in parallel.
+Because of this js is SYNCHRONOUS that is wanted to time in order that it appears.
+Only one thing can happen at the time.

+* alert(‘hi’) mimics the long running JS.
+The website is frozen in time until taking some sort of action.